callmezyos/callmezyos.github.io/_posts/2024-11-2-PageUpdate.md

 ---
 layout: post
-title: Game Photography page is LIVE!
+title: Game Photography page is LIVE
 ---

 I am pleased to announce that the 'Game Photography' page of the site is now live!